ShoryuKyzan/openvr/README.md

 # Known issues
 * The vr output window doesn't seem to have proper window focus, so key interaction seems to trigger various windows to pop up.
 Its not excessive though.
 * Not bug-free.
 Sometimes client program may crash (most notably after pressing R).
 Simply restart steamvr.
+* Controller left/right and page up/down rotation seem to do the same thing.
+Unsure why.

 ## Installation